|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 When you file for divorce by mail, you will need to send the original of each document for the court's file plus two copies (one for each spouse).
 In a few states, you may need to send additional copies of certain pleadings like the divorce petition when minor children are involved.
 With other documents like civil coversheets, vital statistics forms, and forms containing certain confidential information, you only need to send the original without any copies.
 When organizing your documents for mailing, keep the original of each document with its copies.
 If you have conflicting information about the number of copies required, remember that it is better to send too many rather than too few.

 The cover letter tells the court clerk everything you have inside the envelope--the name of each document being filed, the number of copies included, the amount of the filing fee enclosed, and what you would like done with the paperwork--i.e. file them and return the file-stamped copies to you.
-In a few states, all documents are filed at once, but in most states filing divorce paperwork is a two-step process.
+In a few states, all documents are filed at once, but in most states filing divorce paperwork is a two or three-step process.
 Include a filing cover letter every time you mail in paperwork to be filed.
 Your documents should be organized in the same order as they are listed on the filing cover letter, and the cover letter should be on top so it is the first thing the court clerk sees.
 Although the number of documents being filed varies by state, in most states a 9 x 12 envelope will be the right size.

 Seventeen states plus D.C. have the same filing fee statewide: AK ($150), CA ($435, $450 Riverside and San Francisco counties), CO ($230), CT ($360 plus $50 marshal fee), DC ($120), ID ($207), IA ($185), ME ($120), MD ($165), MA ($200), NE ($158), NJ ($300), NY ($210), ND ($80), RI ($160), SC ($150), SD ($95), and WA ($314).
 The filing fees in the 32 other states varies from county to county.
 More information on filing fees by state is available here.
 All courthouses accept cashier’s checks and money orders.
 Many, though not all, accept personal checks so if you need to use one, call the court clerk to confirm that is an acceptable method of payment.